bbauska/W3Cx-2of5/README.md

    alt="" />
 </p>

-   - Whilst practicing and improving your recipe project (or else) with CSS features, you may have noticed that errors (subtle or not - we've all been there) can get in the way!
+<li>Whilst practicing and improving your recipe project (or else) with
+    CSS features, you may have noticed that errors (subtle or not - we've all been there) can get in the way!
 This week you will learn how to fix your Web page when it's not doing what you hoped it would do.
     <b>Module 4</b> is a 'short' week so please use that time to practice,
-    practice and practice coding again!
+    practice and practice coding again!</li>

 <!------------------------------------------------------------------------------------------------>
 <!---------------------------------- 05. w3c cheat sheet (03) ------------------------------------>